ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 ## `■■` samādhi ■ pacifying

-Then the trainer needs to fully pacify the animals.
+Then the tamer needs to fully pacify the animals.
 They are lying by the post, but every time something came up within their range, every time an object approached the door, they can't help open the eyes, up their ears, and follow with interest what's going on outside.
-The trainer needs to teach them to abandon their longing for the world; which is rooted in the interest for sensual pleasures coming from the objects of the world.
+The tamer needs to teach them to abandon their longing for the world; which is rooted in the interest for sensual pleasures coming from the objects of the world.

-Find a suitables sañña glass to train yourself and your citta into getting uninterested of the world, staring from the gross external rupa, from the subtle internal_assumed aggregates like knowing or feeling.
+Find a suitables sañña glass to tame yourself and your citta into getting uninterested of the world, staring from the gross external rupa, from the subtle internal_assumed aggregates like knowing or feeling.

 A fletcher straigthen the arrows, not being in a hurry, not doing fast hedless hand work.